pathminder/pathminder.github.io/_classes/warder-dervish-defender.md

   - name: shield of blades
     type: Ex
     levels: [6]
     text: HAt 6th level, when fighting unarmed or with a weapon from the light blades, double weapon or close weapon weapon group in each hand, the dervish defender improves her shield bonus to AC by an amount equal to her aegis bonus.
-As an immediate action, the dervish defender may lose her shield bonus to armor class until the beginning of her next turn and grant an adjacent creature an equivalent shield bonus to armor class until the beginning of the dervish defender’s next turn.
+As an immediate action, the dervish defender may lose her shield bonus to armor class until the beginning of her next turn and grant an adjacent creature an equivalent shield bonus to armor class until the beginning of the dervish defender's next turn.

   - name: adaptive tactics
     type: Ex